polyseam/cndi/docs/walkthroughs/aws/airflow-tls.md

 ![Airflow UI](/docs/walkthroughs/aws/img/airflow-ui-1.png)

-## ⚡️ and you are done!
+## and you are done! ⚡️

 You now have a fully-configured 3-node Kubernetes cluster with TLS-enabled Airflow and Argocd

-## 💣 destroying resources in the cluster!
+## destroying resources in the cluster! 💣

 **If you just want to take down any of your individual applications:**

-- Delete that application or manifest from your cndi-config.jsonc
+- Delete that application or manifest from your `cndi-config.jsonc`
-- Run cndi ow
+- Run `cndi ow`
 - Commit changes
 - Push your code changes to the repository

 **If you want to take down the entire cluster:**

-- Delete all the files in your cndi/terraform directory
+- Delete all the files in your `cndi/terraform` directory
-- Create an empty called destroy.tf in the cndi/terraform directory
+- Create an empty called `destroy.tf` in the `cndi/terraform` directory
 - Commit changes
-- Push your code changes to the repositorysitory
+- Push your code changes to the repository